Jaga-droid/Plagiarism-Detection/docs/Wiki/Week3.md

 Gist :

-.
-A watermark is a hidden pattern in text that is imperceptible to humans, while making the text algorithmically identifiable as synthetic.
+- A watermark is a hidden pattern in text that is imperceptible to humans, while making the text algorithmically identifiable as synthetic.

-.
-Describe a simple “hard” red list watermark that is easy to analyze and detect.
+- Describe a simple “hard” red list watermark that is easy to analyze and detect.

-.
-Apply language model to tokens to get Probability vector over the vocabulary and compute a hash of one token using which you partition the vocabulary into a "green list" and a "red list" of equal size.
+- Apply language model to tokens to get Probability vector over the vocabulary and compute a hash of one token using which you partition the vocabulary into a "green list" and a "red list" of equal size.

-.The simplicity of this approach comes at thecost of poor generation quality on low entropy sequences.
+-The simplicity of this approach comes at thecost of poor generation quality on low entropy sequences.

 4. Software Similarity :